top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/10_lane_following.md

 ## Troubleshooting {#demo-template-troubleshooting}
-Problem 1:
-* The Duckiebot does not drive nicely in the lane.
+### The Duckiebot does not drive nicely in the lane.
 Solution 1:

 Step 1: Turn on line segments.